01-edu/public/subjects/netfix/README.md

 You will also use what it is known as `Django templates`, which is used inside of HTML files.
 It is a way of coding inside of HTML, allowing to go through objects passed in (for loop) or even make conditional verifications (if/else statement), amongst other cool stuff.
 To learn more about it, you can check the [Django templates documentation](https://docs.djangoproject.com/en/3.1/topics/templates/).

 You can get the code which is already done [here](https://assets.01-edu.org/netfix/netfix.zip).
 You may see that there are some code missing, both in HTML and Python files.
-Your job is to complete it so that the website works as explained above.
+Your task is to complete it so that the website works as explained above.

 A css file is already provided (in the path `netfix/static/css/style.css`), but do feel free to change it up and come up with your own design for your site.
 This also means that you can change the HTML already provided.